truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 #### Description
 The `resize` command has three properties.
 They are `disks`, `sync`, and `raise_error`.
 Enter the command string, then press <kbd>Enter</kbd>.
-The command completion percentages when successful.
+The command returns completion percentages when successful.

 #### Usage